SJMucho/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+- Relational Databases are a management system.
+SQL is the language used to manage that system.

 2. Why do tables need a Primary Key?

+   -They need a unique number so that you can specify the tables in your queries.

 3. What is the name given to a table column that references the Primary Key on another table?

+   -Foreign Key

 4. What do we need in order to have a _many to many_ relationship between two tables?

+   -A seperate table that includes the primary keys of the other two existing tables.